“He who is not courageous enough to take risks will accomplish nothing in life”

 Education network

-featuring partnerships with more than 20 of the world’s best high schools, colleges and universities, connecting RTD students to global opportunities
+RTD’s network features partnerships with many of the world’s best high schools, colleges and universities

 Key Statistics